ooker777/docs-1/docs/Changelog/GitHub Token security & Presets.md

 ---
 date: 2023-06-21
+comments: true
 tags: [Plugin]
 title: "[PLUGIN]: v6.1.0"
 description: "Quickly load preset from a repository & secure your GitHub Token."
 ---

-The beta cycle is ended!
+The beta cycle has ended!

-The update include two things:
+The update includes two things:
-- A way to secure your GitHub token ;
+- A method to secure your GitHub token.
-- The possibility to load preset from a repository.
+- The ability to load presets from a repository.

 ## GitHub Token